-I do not have a rigid attendance policy, but if you miss a class, you will miss something important.
+I do not have a rigid attendance policy as I believe my course is just one piece of your education an life; however, if you miss a class, you will miss something potentially important.
 A cumulative number of absences would likely affect your performance and your grade.
-Please alert Dr. Carter to discuss the situation as soon as possible any time you are absent.
+Please alert the instructor to discuss the situation as soon as possible any time you are absent.
 If you are too ill to concentrate or participate, or are ill with something that is likely contagious, please take precautions to restore your own health and keep from spreading the illness to others (stay home or wear mask to avoid spreading germs, for example).